bmsheedy/bmsheedy/README.md

 - 🎓 Currently a student attending the University at Buffalo.
 - ⚙️ Major: Mechanical Engineering | 🖥️ Minors: Computer Science, Robotics
 - 👀 My interests/hobbies are robotics, artificial intelligence (AI), chess, gaming, martial arts, and bodybuilding.
-- 🔥 Currently, I am working hard on developing software for my new company, RenderByte, so I am unavailable to take on any new projects.
+- 🔥 Currently, I am working on developing software for my new company, RenderByte, so I am unavailable to take on any new projects.
 - 📬 You can reach me on Discord at brandons#0854 or via email at brandon@renderbyte.net